 In his new exhibition in the UMFA’s salt series, Salt Lake City-based Horacio Rodriguez considers the ancient ceramics in the Museum’s Mesoamerican collection as he investigates the immigration of people and things—past and present—across the U.S.-Mexico border.

 Rodriguez’s ceramics and photographs interrogate contemporary culture and are often informed by his Mexican and Puerto Rican ancestry and cultural traditions.
 He is the fifteenth artist to be featured in the UMFA’s ongoing salt exhibition series of contemporary global art.

 To create the figurative ceramics on view, Rodriguez digitally scanned and printed 3D replicas of the ancient objects.
-From those prints he created molds, casted new clay forms, and adorned them with surface details.
+From those prints he created molds, cast new clay forms, and adorned them with surface details.

 His re-envisioned copies of ancient sculptures masterfully mix powerful images, symbols, forms, and language that challenge unjust social constructs; like his other work where his use of luxury brand logos on Indigenous forms problematized commercial appropriation, presidential quotes on ceramic handguns called out racism, and punk symbols adorned on Aztec gods championed Indigenous resistance to colonialism.

 Rodriguez makes these sculptures to connect with his ancestors and to continue their traditions.
 Like his predecessors, he utilizes current technology to respect the past and process the present.
 Rodriguez creates each work thoughtfully, with the understanding that he is a future ancestor.